LucasParfitt/Weaponised-Design/README.md

 ## Introduction

 *The pen was never my weapon of choice.
-I've been born into a world in which design is a far cry from what it once was.
+I was born into a world in which design is a far cry from what it once was.
 My father is a Graphic Designer.
 He would tell me of his time in Art School almost 40 years ago.
 A time in which design was far more black and white, a time in which (for good or bad) design was an artform and not merely a means of creating propaganda.
 Propaganda we now create for institutions, for politicians or for individuals.
 Before computers, before phones, before bluetooth-enabled sentient hoovers and touch-screen fridges, designers relied on pen, paper and scalpels to produce elaborate pieces of art spanning from posters to bus wraps.
 God did it sound tedious.*

 *I am a product of the electronic age.
 I’m tethered to my phone, my laptop is my notepad and my digital camera shows me my photos in 2 seconds, not 2 weeks.
 I have been brought up on a steady diet of social media and forced advertising, ultimately making me the media-hungry monster that most of us have become.
 Although this all sounds oh-so horrible, I've loved it.
 Despite the enormous fostering of hate online, something else has also been fostered… a community.
 Not a community with a handful of people, but an online design community encompassing millions, an online community that taught me design and, ultimately, weaponised it.*